 Keep your gravy warm by pouring it into your clay pot.

-You don’t want your appetite gone because of the cold, congealed gravy.
-Pour it in the thermos; it will keep your gravy nice and warm until it’s time to eat.
+You don’t want your appetite gone because of old, congealed gravy.
+Vitaclay, the best slow cooker, will keep your food warm until you're ready to eat it!

 Boil potatoes in their skin to make them easier to peel.